Accenture/reactive-interaction-gateway/deployment/k8s/README.md

 ### Additional Configuration

 When running in distributed mode, additional variables may be passed to the deployment in order to run the proper configuration.
-Updates to the helm chart can be made in ```helm/reactive-interaction-gateway/values.yaml```
+Updates to the kubernetes deployment can be made in ```rig_dns.yaml```
 Changes to these variables are required in most production circumstances.

-For more information on configuration variables, please view the [Operators Guide to the RIG](https://accenture.github.io/reactive-interaction-gateway/docs/rig-ops-guide.html)
+For more information on configuration variables, please view the [Operator's Guide to the RIG](https://accenture.github.io/reactive-interaction-gateway/docs/rig-ops-guide.html)

 ## Running locally with Minikube